SumoLogic/sumologic-documentation/docs/send-data/collect-from-other-data-sources/azure-monitoring/arm-integration-faq.md

 ### How do I export Azure function logs?

-All the Azure Function are enabled with application insights.
+All Azure functions are enabled with application insights.
 To export Azure function logs, do the following:

 1. Navigate to your **Azure Function** app from **App Catalog**.
 1. Go to **Monitoring > Logs**, and run the below query.